Section 179 deduction: does my vehicle qualify?

 Among their differences, bonus depreciation allows you to deduct a percentage of the cost of eligible assets and property you have purchased.
 In contrast, Section 179 lets you deduct a set dollar amount of newly acquired business assets.
 New to YOU counts, even if the asset itself is used.
 Furthermore, bonus depreciation can be used even if your business is not profitable.
 Section 179 tax deductions require your company to be in the black.

-NOTE: If either Section 179 expensing or Bonus Depreciation is used by a taxpayer, the standard mileage rates cannot be used for ANY periods after the year that depreciation is taken.
+NOTE: If a taxpayer uses either Section 179 expensing or Bonus Depreciation, the standard mileage rates cannot be used for ANY periods after the year that depreciation is taken.
 Actual auto expenses (fuel, tires, repairs, etc.) must be tracked going forward.

 Size, style, and seating matter

-• A caveat on SUVs – SUVs and crossovers with a GVWR above 6,000 lbs. are capped at $28,900 if a Section 179 tax deduction is taken.
-Whereas bonus depreciation is capped at 80% in 2023.
+• A caveat on SUVs – SUVs and crossovers with a GVWR above 6,000 lbs are capped at $30,500 if a Section 179 tax deduction is taken.
+In contrast, bonus depreciation is capped at 60% in 2024.

 • Luxury Limitations – The IRS has imposed limits to discourage using Section 179 vehicles to depreciate high-value autos.
-Luxury vehicles are capped at $20,200 of depreciation in the first year, $12,200 if bonus depreciation is not taken due to luxury auto limitations.
+Luxury vehicles are capped at $20,400 of depreciation in the first year and $12,400 if bonus depreciation is not taken due to luxury auto limitations.

 Get help with Section 179 vehicles

-Still unsure if you have a Section 179 tax deduction vehicle?
-Get help claiming a Section 179 tax deduction from Block Advisors.
-When it comes time to file your business taxes, Block Advisors’ friendly small business certified tax pros can help you make the most of a Section 179 tax deduction.
+Need help understanding if you can claim a Section 179 tax deduction?
+Block Advisors can help.
+When it comes time to file your business taxes, Block Advisors’ friendly certified small business tax pros can help you make the most of a Section 179 tax deduction.

 Connect with a Block Advisors tax pro.